epam/edp-sonar-operator/deploy-templates/README.md

      ```bash
      helm search repo epamedp/sonar-operator -l
      NAME                    CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/sonar-operator  3.1.1           3.1.1           A Helm chart for EDP Sonar Operator
+     epamedp/sonar-operator  3.1.1           3.1.1           A Helm chart for KubeRocketCI Sonar Operator
-     epamedp/sonar-operator  3.1.0           3.1.0           A Helm chart for EDP Sonar Operator
      ```

     _**NOTE:** It is highly recommended to use the latest released version._